Acaruso/dsp-stuff-win32/dsp-stuff-win32/notes/riff-file-notes.md

   - you can use the `mmioFOURCC()` macro to create `FOURCC` codes

 - a **chunk** is the basic building block of a riff file
-  - each chunk is one "logical unit" of data
-    - for example, one frame of a video
   - each chunk contains various **fields**:
     - **id**
       - a four character code